katyagovorkova/gwak/README.md

 # Analysis Pipeline
 Each step of the analysis is represented as a corresponding rule in the `Snakefile`.
-There are several steps starting with downloading and generating data samples, pre-processing them and training the QUAK space using these samples.
+There are several steps starting with downloading and generating data samples, pre-processing them and training the GWAK space using these samples.
 Followed by the Pearson correlation calculation and the evaluation step.
 The details of all the available rules are given below.
 ## Configuration parameters